Is your people and culture team looking for affordable ideas on how to attract and retain employees?

 Another employee perk we’re big fans of is offering subsidies for transit passes.
 This is for a number of reasons — sustainability being the main one — as well as the fact that our office is located in Downtown Vancouver where parking is limited and not inexpensive.
 To give our employees and the environment a helping hand, we offer reimbursements for public transportation.

-Now that you know the 9 Employees Perks Every Small Business Can Afford to Offer you’re in a better position to please your team and show your appreciation for them.
-Offering company perks like the ones above will help foster employee morale and overall engagement — and we all know that keeping employees happy is good for business.
+Now that you have some ideas for employee perks to offer, you’re in a better position to please your team and show your appreciation for them.
+Offering perks like these will help foster employee morale and overall engagement — and we all know that keeping employees happy is good for business.